aymerick/charette/README.md

 Default preferred regions setting is `France,Europe,World,USA,Japan`.

-It means that when a game has several roms, then `charette` selects the `France` one if it exists, otherwise the `Europe` one, etc. If the game has no rom with preferred region, it is still selected with a random region rom, unless you specify the `-leave-me-alone` flag, and in that case the game is skipped.
+It means that when a game has several roms, then `charette` selects the `France` one if it exists, otherwise the `Europe` one, etc. If the game has no rom with preferred region, it is still selected with a random region rom, unless you specify the `-strict` flag, and in that case the game is skipped.

 You can change the `regions` setting with the `-regions` flag:

     $ charette -regions=USA,World,Europe,Japan

-If you want to keep only specified regions, set the `-leave-me-alone` flag.
+If you want to keep only specified regions, set the `-strict` flag.
 For example, to keep only `USA` roms:

-    $ charette -regions=USA -leave-me-alone
+    $ charette -regions=USA -strict

 ### Insane mode